amandersonyou/data-structures/week04/README.md

-The starter code provided includes upfront details for the PostgreSQL server, a template to build from on how to create and drop tables, how to populate a table with content from an array, and how to chekc our work.
+The starter code provided includes upfront details for the PostgreSQL server, a template to build from on how to create and drop tables, how to populate a table with content from an array, and how to check our work.

 First, I used a for loop to go through the .json file of lats and longs from last week's assignment and include only the unique locations in a new array.